sethlu/fa17-tutoring/src/courses/cs-98-198/topics/html-basics/index.md

 {.#} Extended Notes
 {.#++}

-HTML is not crazily complicated compared to other <q>languages</q>; if you're interested to embrace a complete view of HTML 5, feel free to check out [HTML 5.2 specs](https://www.w3.org/TR/html52/).
+HTML is not crazily complicated compared to other <q>languages</q>; if you're interested to embrace a complete view of HTML 5, feel free to check out [HTML 5.2](https://www.w3.org/TR/html52/) (Candidate Recommendation).

 {.#} Hypertext Markup Language